The Dold-Kan Correspondence and Coalgebra Structures: Abstract

 \section{Abstract}

-By using the Dold-Kan correspondence we construct Quillen adjunctions between the model categories of simplicial coalgebras and differential graded coalgebras.
-We also investigate the question whether these Quillen adjunctions can be improved to Quillen equivalences.
+By using the Dold-Kan correspondence we construct a Quillen adjunction between the model categories of \textit{non}-cocommutative coassociative simplicial and differential graded coalgebras over a field.
 We restrict to categories of connected coalgebras and prove a Quillen equivalence between them.